 In addition to 10 GbE, the telecom market nowadays is also actively deploying 40 GbE connections to support server connectivity, the typical use case is switch-to-switch interconnects.
-In fact, copper cables is used in some special cases, primarily for switch-to-switch short-reach connections.
+In fact, copper cables are used in some special cases, primarily for switch-to-switch short-reach connections.
 However, with the majority of 40 GbE connections being optic fiber-based, fiber optic cables, especially the MTP/MPO cables are widely deployed.
 From a cable plant standpoint, continued investment in fiber parallel-optic technologies will position the physical infrastructure for eventual migration to 100 GbE and beyond.
 This article will provide available physical cable technologies for 10G and 40G connectivity.

 10 GbE Cable Solutions